Breaking down Dividends

 A company's net profits can be allocated to shareholders via a dividend, or kept within the company as retained earnings.
 A company may also choose to use net profits to repurchase their own shares in the open markets in a share buyback.
 Dividends and share buy-backs do not change the fundamental value of a company's shares.
 Dividend payments must be approved by the shareholders and may be structured as a one-time special dividend, or as an ongoing cash flow to owners and investors.

-Note Unit Trust and ETF shareholders are often entitled to receive accrued dividends as well.
+Investment Trust, Unit Trust and ETF shareholders are often entitled to receive accrued dividends as well.

 Why Reinvest Dividends?